 And Grant says, and it is his finest acting moment in a career full of fine acting moments, “I was a fat-headed guy full of pain.”

 Grant was always honest in his work.
 It was one of the most appealing things about him, especially since his persona had been so carefully constructed by himself that it all may have seemed like a put-on.
 But he was never as honest as he was in that “fat-headed guy” moment.
-I have seen the film probably 40 times, and it never fails to make me catch my breath.
+I have seen the film probably 40 times, and the moment always crushes me, makes my breath catch in my threat.

-To be a star means you must risk not being liked.
+To be a great star for as long as Cary Grant was means you must risk not being liked.
 It is a difficult conundrum, and many stars do not survive the relentless pressure to be a certain way, present a certain persona, keep the audience on your side, keep them loving you.
 What is so astonishing about “fat-headed guy full of pain” is that Grant, in every scene in the film, every gesture, every breath, every change of expression, is already playing that.
 He does not go so overboard with the contempt that we are unable to see that he is operating out of pain and panic.
 That is what gives the performance its tragic overtones.
-We want him to acknowledge his own pain, and except for his admittance that he is “scared of women” and always has been, we don’t get anything from him.
+We want him to acknowledge his own pain, and, except for his admission that he is “scared of women” and always has been, we don’t get anything from him.

 But there’s that incompetence again, which, in the end, is his saving grace.